Drip vs. ActiveCampaign: Comparison of Two Popular Email Marketing Platforms

 Tag contacts for organization and automation

 Both Drip and ActiveCampaign utilize "tags" to categorize and assign properties to the members within your CRM.
 In each platform, these tags are automatically applied and function according to the parameters that you set.
-Within both platforms, these tags can be used for a variety of purposes.
+Within both software tools, these tags can be used for a variety of purposes.

 However, because neither system offers a way to organize these tags, it's helpful to either limit the number of tags you create or create a spreadsheet to help you remember the names and purposes of each tag.